 (November 29, 2018) New York: A new survey released by the Diamond Producers Association (DPA) and KRC Research found that over 53 million Americans (21%) plan to purchase a diamond between Thanksgiving and Valentine’s Day, with men and millennials most likely to purchase these authentic symbols of love this holiday season.
 Of Americans who plan to buy a diamond, more than 20 million plan to buy a diamond engagement ring, with many left wondering where you can find the best places to shop for rings online so they can start their engagement off in the best possible way.

 An engagement ring is a symbol of unity between two people, binding them in a bond of unity, love, honor, and commitment to each other.
-Diamond is definitely a girl’s best friend, but sapphires, rubies, and topaz work just as well.
+No wonder so many want something special for them, like the Durham Rose bespoke rings or other custom options on the market.
+As for the stone, diamond is definitely a girl’s best friend, but sapphires, rubies, and topaz work just as well.
 When you’re promising to spend a lifetime with someone, it is best to let the engagement ring talk and be the proof of your commitment to them.
 Visiting online jewelry stores similar to Noura’s Jewellery, or similar others in your vicinity could provide you the perfect opportunity to get a ring and go down on one knee to declare your love.

 However, there are different kinds of diamonds in the mix, that could make or break the price point of your ring.
 The survey (mentioned earlier) confirmed that there is clear confusion among diamond purchasers about the differences between natural diamonds and laboratory-created diamonds, including differences in value, rarity, physical growth structure and origin.